zw0610/zw0610.github.io/notes-en/oneapi.md

 So far, there are two disappointments in oneAPI:

 1. the whole set of toolkit are still Intel-exclusive.
 While [ComputeCpp](https://www.codeplay.com/products/computesuite/computecpp) from [Codeplay](codeplay.com) does bring DPC++ to oneAPI via NVIDIA's OpenCL API, such support has not infiltrated into ondDNN, the critical library dl frameworks are expected to use
 2. the concept of IR seems not adopted after reviewing the source code of [oneDNN](https://github.com/oneapi-src/oneDNN).
-Although without (ML) IR, oneAPI can still optimize implementation for ml ops, some effort may look cumbersome since one operation, even deployed on different devices, may still share some characteristic on scheduling.
+Although without (ML) IR, oneAPI can still optimize implementation for ml ops, some effort looks cumbersome since one operation, even deployed on different devices, still share some characteristic on scheduling.

 ## ROCm from AMD

 Lacking the support for AMD CPU and GPU seems most disappointing part in oneAPI.
-It may seems naive, but I still hope the community work can break the fence of interest and help each others.
+It may seem naive, but I still hope the community work can break the fence of interest and help each others.

 At this moment, AMD offers its own stack for deep learning, which is called [ROCm](https://www.amd.com/en/graphics/servers-solutions-rocm).